Freeseer/freeseer/source/contribute/documentation.rst

 We want to make contributing documentation as easy as possible.
-If you're not comfortable using git or GitHub but want to contribute documentation, write your documentation elsewhere and then email it to :ref:`Freeseer's mailing list <mailing-list-label>` for review and inclusion into this documentation.
+If you're not comfortable using git or GitHub but want to contribute documentation, write your documentation elsewhere and then email it to :ref:`Freeseer's mailing list <mailing-list>` for review and inclusion into this documentation.